 YOUR HELP IS NEEDED TO…GROW SUSTAINABLE OPPORTUNITIES, COMMUNITIES & FUTURES

 The Sweet Potato Farms Collaborative (SPF) is an initiative launched in 2015 by The Sweet Potato Project (SPP) in collaboration with the North Area Community Development Corporation (NACDC).
-The goal step is make leasing or purchasing vacant properties more accessible to residents interested in urban farming.
+The goal is make leasing or purchasing vacant properties more accessible to residents interested in urban farming.
 We’re inviting individuals, churches, schools and community organizations to secure land, grow food and bring produce and food-based products to market.
-SPP already has a partnership with St. Louis University’s Department of Nutrition & Dietetics that purchases sweet potatoes grown through this collective.
+SPP already has a partnership with the North City Food Hub that will help our students in creating marketable food products and bring their produce to market.
 The goal is to develop other avenues that will stimulate food-based economic activity in North St. Louis.

 For more than 115 years African Americans in the St. Louis region have been displaced or relocated into areas, like Ferguson, where they weren’t always welcomed or were unable to participate in the economic mainstream within the communities.
 We seek to create neighborhoods where youth and adults have a vested interest in growing small businesses, generating jobs and sharing in economic opportunities within their own neighborhoods.
 Like the Tower Grove and Old North areas, this initiative seeks to use food to bring safety, stability and economic activity back to North St. Louis.

 This urban farming program will work in conjunction with the Sweet Potato Project where at-risk youth are trained to grow food and market food-based products.
-Urban farmers will have the opportunity to sell their yield to the Sweet Potato Project where it will be used to develop more food-based products through St. Louis University’s professional kitchen.
-Additionally, for a small hourly fee, collaborative members will also have access to SLU’s “shared use” kitchen to develop products of their own.
+Urban farmers will have the opportunity to sell their yield to the Sweet Potato Project where it will be used to develop more food-based products.

 By creating neighborhood-based food systems that encourage land ownership, urban farming and large-scale produce and distribution of “value-added” food products, SP Farms Initiative will provide the incentive to build within areas that have suffered long-term neglect.
 In addition, it offers a viable way to tackle the scourge of “food deserts,” malnutrition, unhealthy eating, crime and unemployment.